 Qualifying Child Rules

-Your child must have a Social Security Number that is valid for employment and must pass all of the following tests to be your qualifying child for EITC:
+Your child must have a Social Security number that is valid for employment that is issued before the due date of the tax return (including extensions) and must pass all of the following tests to be your qualifying child for EITC:

 - Your son, daughter, adopted child1, stepchild, foster child2 or a descendent of any of them such as your grandchild